atfrank/RNAPosers/ssMD/README.md

 # ssMD Unbinding Profiles
-RNAPosers-ssMD: Experimental technique that use a ML regression to predict the ligand unbinding profile.
+RNAPosers-ssMD: A method that use a ML regression to predict the ligand unbinding profile.

-This folder contains a script that predicts ssMD unbinding directly from structure using features similar to those used in this work, Chhabra, Sahil, Jingru Xie, and Aaron T. Frank.
+This folder contains a script that predicts ssMD unbinding profile directly from structure using features similar to those used in this work, Chhabra, Sahil, Jingru Xie, and Aaron T. Frank.
 "RNAPosers: Machine Learning Classifiers For RNA-Ligand Poses."
 J. Phys.
 Chem.
 B 2020, 124, 22, 4436–4445; Publication Date:May 19, 2020; https://doi.org/10.1021/acs.jpcb.0c02322.

+Accompanies the manuscript: Yichen Liu and Aaron T. Frank.
+"Instigating Unbinding Events to Identify Near-Native RNA-Ligand Poses" in preparation.

 ## Prerequisite
 * RNAPosers